 Opens March 4 at the Magik Theatre.

-The Blue Star Arts Complex is continuing to recommend mask usage as it prepares for the 2022 premiere of First Friday this week, but it also has new exhibits in the works.
+The Blue Star Contemporary is continuing to recommend mask usage as it prepares for the 2022 premiere of First Friday this week, but it also has new exhibits in the works.
 Among them is “Threads Bare,” which will examine cultural identities via the “intersections of art and fashion.”
 It will run for several weeks this spring.

 Opens Feb.
 4 at Blue Star.

 As part of its upcoming exhibit on “Georgia O’Keeffe and American Modernism,” the McNay is organizing a virtual chat focused on the art legend’s lesser-known sister, Ida, herself a gifted painter.
 The discussion will be led by Dallas-based curator Sue Canterbury.

 Scheduled for Feb.
 8; exhibit opens Jan.
 21 at the McNay Art Museum (6000 North New Braunfels Ave.).

 The Witte Museum’s ongoing “Black Cowboys: An American Story” exhibit runs through April, and curators have planned a handful of events for the coming weeks to further expand visitors’ understanding on the lives and work of Black families.
 In the first, scheduled for Jan.
 18, a panel will discuss the details of those very lives and traditions.

 Exhibit ongoing through April, events scheduled for Jan.
 18, Feb.
 15 and March 28 at the Witte (3801 Broadway St.).